Skip to Main Content

 • Crucial for ensuring responsible and socially conscious use of AI in creative work.

-b) Distribution Diligence:
+b) Transparency Diligence:

 • Transparency and accountability when distributing the end product.